ibm-cloud-docs/appid/enterprise.md

 If one or more of those values change on the provider's side, the new values are available only after the user logs in again.
 {: note}

-### Obtaining more assertions
-{: #saml-more-assertions}

-It is possible to obtain extra information from your identity provider and then inject it into your tokens.
-{: shortdesc}

-You can use assertions in the same way that you use [attributes](/docs/services/appid?topic=appid-user-profile#user-profile).
-You might use assertions in your code for different reasons.
-Maybe you use assertions to determine membership, `isMember`.
-If your SAML provider returns the other assertions, it is possible to obtain the information when a user logs in.
-Then, by creating an array of the assertions you want to use, you can make a PUT request to the /config/tokens endpoint to inject them into your tokens.
-For more information, check out [customizing tokens](/docs/services/appid?topic=appid-customizing-tokens#customizing-tokens).

-Be sure not to add more information than necessary to your tokens.
-Tokens are usually sent in http headers and headers are limited in size.
-{: tip}